ZakirG/StickyBrain/project-overview.md

 ---

-## 🧪 LangGraph Benefits for StickyRAG
+## 🧪 LangGraph Benefits for StickyBrain

 * **Stateful**: remembers what it’s seen, when it last surfaced something
 * **Composable**: easy to swap in a local LLM, different vector DB, or custom filters